Vicci Blog

 Removing scratches from your eyeglasses or sunglasses is possible, especially if they’re minor.
 Whether you're using baking soda, toothpaste, or seeking professional help, these scratch repair methods can restore clarity and extend the life of your lenses.

 Still, prevention is the best protection.
-Gentle care, the right storage, and consistent cleaning habits go a long way in keeping your glasses looking new.
+Gentle care, the right storage, and consistent cleaning habits go a long way in keeping your glasses looking new and clear.

 Need a fresh start?
-If your lenses are too scratched or your current frames no longer meet your needs, it might be time to upgrade.
+If your lenses are too scratched or your current frames no longer meet your needs, it might be time to get new ones.
 Explore Vicci’s stylish prescription glasses and sunglasses to find your next go-to pair.

 FAQs About Removing Scratches from Glasses